Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Introduction

 with $\partial\Omega=\Gamma_{D,\Omega}\cup \Gamma_{N,\Omega} \cup \Gamma_{R,\Omega}$.
-The results of Jones~\cite{JONES-1981} on $d-$sets and domains admitting $W^{k,p} $ extensions allow to say that, in dimension $2$, $(\epsilon,\delta)$-domains are the most general domains on which we can define traces and extensions of the Sobolev spaces and then solve the Poisson problem.
-But it is not the case in $\R^3$ and in higher dimensions.
-By this reason, thanks to optimal Sobolev extension results in $\R^n$ for $p>1$ found by~Haj\l{}as, Koskela and Tuominen~\cite{HAJLASZ-2008}, Arfi and Rozanova-Pierrat introduced in Ref.~\cite{ARFI-2017} a new type of domains with a possibly non-smooth boundary described by a $d$-set called the admissible domains.
-The idea is to work in the class of domains, optimal by the Sobolev extension, and for which the it is possible to define a surjective and continuous trace operator on the boundary, especially from $W^{1,p}(\Omega)$ with $p>1$.
+The results of Jones~\cite{JONES-1981} on $d-$sets and domains admitting $W^{k,p} $ extensions allow saying that, in dimension $2$, $(\epsilon,\delta)$-domains are the most general domains on which we can define traces and extensions of the Sobolev spaces and then solve the Poisson problem.
+However, it is not the case in $\R^3$ and higher dimensions.
+For this reason, thanks to optimal Sobolev extension results in $\R^n$ for $p>1$ found by~Haj\l{}as, Koskela and Tuominen~\cite{HAJLASZ-2008}, Arfi and Rozanova-Pierrat introduced in Ref.~\cite{ARFI-2017} a new type of domains with a possibly non-smooth boundary described by a $d$-set preserving Markov's local inequality called the admissible domains.
+The idea is to work in the class of domains, optimal by the Sobolev extension, and for which it is possible to define a surjective and continuous trace operator on the boundary, especially from $W^{1,2}(\Omega)$.

-Here we improve this concept (see Ref.~\cite{ROZANOVA-PIERRAT-2020} for more detailed discussion) modifying the definition of the image of the trace operator following~\cite{JONSSON-1994}.
-It allows us to consider not only $d$-set boundaries as in Ref.~\cite{ARFI-2017}, but also boundaries consisting of different dimensional parts and which do not have a fixed dimension~\cite{JONSSON-2009}.
-As in review~\cite{ROZANOVA-PIERRAT-2020} we call this class of domains the Sobolev admissible domains.
+As in~\cite{HINZ-2021}, we use this concept (see also~\cite{ROZANOVA-PIERRAT-2020} for more detailed discussion) for boundaries described by the support of a finite upper regular Borel measure.
+It allows us to consider not only $d$-set boundaries as in Ref.~\cite{ARFI-2017} but also boundaries consisting of different dimensional parts and which do not have a fixed dimension~\cite{JONSSON-2009,BIEGERT-2009}.
+As in review~\cite{ROZANOVA-PIERRAT-2020}, we call this class of domains the Sobolev admissible domains (see Section~\ref{secfirstresult}) and work on them to study the well-posedness of the Westervelt problem.

-The most common examples of Sobolev admissible domains are domains with regular or Lipschitz boundaries, with a $d$-set boundaries such as von Koch fractals or with a ``mixed'' boundary presented for instance by a three-dimensional cylindrical domain constructed on a base of a two-dimensional domain with a $d$-set boundary as considered for the Koch snowflake base in~\cite{LANCIA-2010,ARXIV-CREO-2018}.
+The most common examples of Sobolev admissible domains are domains with regular or Lipschitz boundaries, with a $d$-set boundaries such as von Koch fractals or with a ``mixed'' boundary presented, for instance, by a three-dimensional cylindrical domain constructed on a base of a two-dimensional domain with a $d$-set boundary~\cite{LANCIA-2010,ARXIV-CREO-2018}.
+For instance, it could also be a uniform or $(\epsilon,\delta)$-domain with a boundary, which could be described by the support of a finite upper regular Borel measure.

-These types of domains include the $(\epsilon,\delta)$-domains and are more general, as they are the largest class of domains on which we can define traces and extensions to the Sobolev spaces for $\Omega\subset\mathbb{R}^n$ with $n\geq 2$, and then find a weak solution to the Poisson problem depending uniquely and continuously of the initial data.
-As a consequence we will work mainly on Sobolev admissible domains and summarize in Section~\ref{secfirstresult} the known results for these domains.

 Another important question is whether the solutions of the Poisson problem~(\ref{PoissonDir1}) belong to $C(\Omega)\cap L^{\infty}(\Omega) $ with an estimate of the form: